helgemohn/Neural-SWIFT/README.md

 This repository is organized as follows:

-- [data](#real-cool-heading) download the files of this benchmark dataset to this directory.
+- [data](https://github.com/helgemohn/SWIFT-AI-DS/tree/main/data): download the files of this benchmark dataset to this directory.
 The followings scripts ecpects the data to be downloaded upfront.
-- 'tools' contains Python files to open and process the dataset
+- [tools](https://github.com/helgemohn/SWIFT-AI-DS/tree/main/tools):  contains Python files to open and process the dataset
-- 'main.ipynb' provides vanilla code to explore the dataset
+- [main.ipynb](https://github.com/helgemohn/SWIFT-AI-DS/tree/main/main.ipynb): provides vanilla code to explore the dataset

 ## Using the code